jmcelroy5/Biking-Across-the-US/_posts/2014-06-13-transam-with-the-fam.md

 title: "TransAm with the Fam"
 date: 2014-06-12
 image-url: "http://i.imgur.com/SssP0wKl.jpg"
 excerpt: "My wonderful parents drove 11 hours from Houston to meet me in the middle of nowhere, Missouri to join me on the trail for a few days.
-They met me and Tuan early in the morning in Hartville where we were camping on the courthouse lawn. "
+They found me and Tuan early in the morning in Hartville where we were camping on the courthouse lawn. "
 tags:
 ---
 ####Hartville, MO to Everton, MO (85 mi)

 My wonderful parents drove 11 hours from Houston to meet me in the middle of nowhere, Missouri to join me on the trail for a few days.
-They met me and Tuan early in the morning in Hartville where we were camping on the courthouse lawn.
+They found me and Tuan early in the morning in Hartville where we were camping on the courthouse lawn.

 We went to the local diner, where we got hearty breakfasts for $5, and my parents were quickly immersed in the culture of small town USA.
-The weather-worn local men had all gathered there for their social hour, and waitress flirted as she refilled their bottomless coffee.
+The weather-worn local men had all gathered there for their social hour, and the waitress flirted as she refilled their bottomless coffee.
 When I saw my mom's nose wrinkle I remembered that smoking in restaurants is still allowed in these parts.

 We had a particularly long ride planned for that day, because there were no towns with non-camping accommodations for the next 80 miles.
 We were aiming for Everton, MO, where the four of us could stay at Running Spring Farm, a hunting lodge that serves as cyclist lodging during the summer months.